SafeChoice Domestic Violence Program

 Our gender inclusive domestic violence shelter provides emergency shelter for victim-survivors leaving abusive relationships.
 Survivors and their pet(s) may stay up to 60 days in our secure shelter, and have access to 24-hour advocacy support during their stay.
 The shelter provides a Children’s Advocacy Program to engage children in fun, educational activities while parents make progress towards obtaining permanent housing and other self-defined goals.
 Parents may also access the Family Support Specialist to learn more about the effects of domestic violence on their children and increase their parenting skills.

-Support groups provide weekly support for survivors of emotional, physical, or verbal abuse, and are open on a drop-in basis.
+SUPPORT GROUPS ARE CURRENTLY SUSPENDED – Support groups provide weekly support for survivors of emotional, physical, or verbal abuse, and are open on a drop-in basis.
 Gender inclusive and women-only support groups are available, and childcare is provided.

 The SafeChoice Program teaches a ten-week class on domestic violence.
 Pre-registration is required and a fee-waiver is available as needed.
 Childcare is provided.